jolman009/literati-library/server2/SECURITY.md

 ## Overview

-This document outlines the comprehensive security measures implemented in the Literati API server.
+This document outlines the comprehensive security measures implemented in the ShelfQuest API server.
 The security system is designed following industry best practices and includes multiple layers of protection.

 ## 🛡️ Security Features Implemented